nichite/nichite.github.io/_posts/2022-03-05-the-best-bionic-arms-are-barely-usable.md

 Maybe they don't even pick up anything--they'll just open and close the hand a few times.

-To me, the reason why is pretty simple--bionics still have quite a bit of trouble doing anything more than the simple stuff.
+To me, the reason why is pretty simple--_bionics still have quite a bit of trouble doing anything more than the simple stuff._

 The Grablab at Yale finally went out and collected hours of video footage of bionics users performing _real, everyday tasks, outside of a lab setting._ And